 John A. Jones, Esq.

-For over 25 years, Mr. Jones has received an "A/V" Peer Review Rating from Martindale-Hubbell, which evaluates lawyers in the United States and Canada.
-This is the highest possible rating in legal ability and ethical standards and reflects the confidential opinions of attorneys and judges who have worked with Mr. Jones.
+For over 25 years, John has received an "A/V" Peer Review Rating from Martindale-Hubbell, which evaluates lawyers in the United States and Canada.
+This is the highest possible rating in legal ability and ethical standards and reflects the confidential opinions of attorneys and judges who have worked with John.
 Clients appreciate his experience, compassionate understanding of their circumstances and his diligence in trying to help them reach their goals.

 Education, Bar Admissions and Affiliations

 1967 – Rutgers University School of Law (J.D)

 United States Supreme Court

 What are the grounds for divorce in New Jersey?

 What financial issues must you think about before you get divorced?

 What is a Parent’s financial obligation in New Jersey for his/her child’s post high school education?